junwatu/ai-narrative-and-voices/blog/README.md

 The GridDB database will store **the video file path**, **audio voice filename**, **generated narrative**, and **title**.
 This ensures efficient retrieval and management of all essential documentary metadata.

-After uploading and processing video by OpenAI.
+After uploading and processing the video by OpenAI.
 The metadata will be saved into the database using the `saveDocumentaryMetadata` function.

 ```js
 await saveDocumentaryMetadata({ video: videoPath, audio: voice, narrative, title })
 ```

-This function also accesible directly in the `/api/metadata` route using `POST HTTP` method.
-Another metadata routes are accessible directly using `/api/metadata` route.
-Please look at the [routes section](#routes) for routes details.
+This function is also accessible directly in the `/api/metadata` route using the `POST HTTP` method.
+Other metadata routes are accessible directly using the `/api/metadata` route.
+Please look at the [routes section](#routes) for route details.

 ### Get Videos Metadata

-To get the video metadata, you can use `GET` method  in the `/api/metadata` to retrieve all saved data and use the `/api/metadata/:docId` to get the specific video metadata.
+To get the video metadata, you can use the `GET` method  in the `/api/metadata` to retrieve all saved data and use the `/api/metadata/:docId` to get the specific video metadata.

 ![get data from gridb](images/ss-ai-narrative.png)

 ### Get Video By ID

-To get a video metadata based on the ID, you can use the `GET` method in the `/api/metadata/:id` route with `id` is the data identifier as the uery parameter.
+To get video metadata based on the ID, you can use the `GET` method in the `/api/metadata/:id` route with `id` as the data identifier as the query parameter.

 ![get data using id](images/ss-ai-narrative-get-data-byid.png)